RetroReversing/retroReversing/categories/tools/Tools.md

 - **PCSX2**: A PlayStation 2 emulator that provides debugging features for reverse engineering.
 - **Dolphin**: A GameCube and Wii emulator known for its accuracy and debugging tools.

+{% include link-to-other-post.html post="/Reversing-Emulators" description="For more information on Reversing Emulators check out this post." %}

 ---